anu7n/Final_Project_PWDK/README.md

 At feature engineering, I add columnm that maybe will be used for predicting like real estate.
 I also did one hot encoding for categorical columns like state and NAICS (Industrial Sector), drop the columns that I think it will not give effect for modelling, check the correlation each features, etc.

 ### 3. Modelling
 I started modelling with standardize the continues data, doing cross validation method from five algorithms which are Logistic Regression, Decission Tree, Random Forest, Light GBM, and KNN for normal data and oversampling data (using SMOTE).
-After found two of the best algorithms which are from normal data (without SMOTE), then I would do tuning hyperparameter for them.
+After found two of the best algorithms which are from normal data (without SMOTE), then I will tune hyperparameter for them.
 In the following below is the result from cross validation :

 <p align="center"> <img src="https://github.com/agunggnug/Final_Project_PWDK/blob/master/Pictures/Screen%20Shot%202020-05-28%20at%2012.43.10.png?raw=true" alt="" width="700" height="275"> </p>